 Create a certificate

-In this task you use the openssl tool to create a Certificate Signing Request (CSR) and a certificate.
+In this procedure you create a Certificate Signing Request (CSR) certificate.

 1. Create a Certificate Signing Request and private key: